jdohertydev/runit/README.md

 }

 ```
-However, after encountering some issues getting the navbar to stay stuck to the top, I read that I could utilize the power of Bootstrap and simply add the class```fixed-top```.
+However, after encountering some issues getting the navbar to stay stuck to the top, I read that I could utilize the power of Bootstrap and simply add the class```sticky-top```.

 ### Custom Error Pages